OFFICER NOMINATIONS

 NOMINATION PROCESS

-• Ordination and installation - Nominees completing the training process will be ordained during worship in early 2023.
+Ordination and installation - Nominees completing the training process will be ordained during worship later this year.
 (Terms for elder and deacon are three years, which may be extended up to two additional years, for a total of five years.)